Crane Carrier Company: History

 Though primarily building CBEs, CCC started moving toward the two-seater market during the 1970s, with models such as the Centaur.
 The Centurion is a series of low-entry trucks, primarily used for garbage collection.
 The Centurion has an engine mounted behind the cab and was also available with dual controls.

 CCC manufactured Type D school bus chassis during the early to mid-1990s, which were used by bus manufacturers Carpenter Body Company and Wayne Corporation.

 CCC sold Zeligson in 1980.
 It lasted as a separate company for nine years.
 In 2008, CCC and its parent, CCI Corp., were sold to Glenview, Illinois-based Illinois Tool Works, which stated its plans to continue operating CCC as a separate company.

 CCC was acquired by Hines Corporation in June 2013 and the company’s headquarters was relocated to New Philadelphia, Ohio.
 Under Hines, a strategic merger was initiated to join CCC and Kimble Manufacturing forming Hines Specialty Vehicle Group – manufacturer of custom heavy-duty chassis and purpose built vehicles for the refuse and recycling, infrastructure maintenance, ground support, agriculture, oil and gas, and concrete mixer markets.

 Crane Carrier Company (CCC) embarked on a brief new chapter by launching as an independent company in 2019.
 Headquartered in New Philadelphia, Ohio, CCC consisted of two brands, Crane Carrier Company (truck chassis) and Crane Carrier Company Engineered Chassis.
 The Company was sold to Turnspire Capital Partners later in 2019.
-In April 2021 Battle Motors, a developer of heavy duty trucks, acquired Crane Carrier.
+In April 2021 Battle Motors, a developer of heavy duty trucks with a focus on electrification, acquired Crane Carrier.